Customize Keyboard Shortcuts

-To view or modify the current set of keyboard shortcuts, use the Keyboard Shortcuts Preferences panel.
-To open the Keyboard Shortcuts Preferences panel, go to the Home tab, and in the Environment section, click Preferences.
+To view or modify the current set of keyboard shortcuts, use the Keyboard Shortcuts Preferences options in the Preferences Window.
+To open the Keyboard Shortcuts Preferences page in the Preferences Window, go to the Home tab, and in the Environment section, click Preferences.
 Then, select MATLAB > Keyboard > Shortcuts.

 For actions that are not performed with a menu item, to find keyboard shortcuts,